 Little to no actual dialogue for the Gremlins and Mogwai exists in the script in itself.
 In addition to several instances of on-set rewrites changing or adding to much of the script, the voiceovers were mostly ad libs, repeating snippets of just-performed dialogue or in reaction to other sound effects or environment.
 To this end, Howie Mandel recorded Gizmo's lines phonetically for foreign dubs of the movie, where localized dialogue and in-jokes helped make the picture successful with audiences worldwide.

 The idea for these creatures was born in a loft in Manhattan's garment district that was home to NYU Film School graduate screenwriter Chris Columbus.
 "By day, it was pleasant enough, but at night, what sounded like a platoon of mice would come out and to hear them skittering around in the blackness was really creepy."
 Columbus recalls.

-Originally planned and scheduled for a Christmas release, the film was rushed into production shortly after Warner Bros. found out that it had no major competition against Paramount's Indiana Jones and the Temple of Doom or Columbia's Ghostbusters for the summer movie season.
+Originally planned and scheduled for a Christmas release, the film was rushed into production shortly after Warner Bros. found out that it had no major competition against Paramount's Indiana Jones and the Temple of Doom (1984) or Columbia's Ghostbusters (1984) for the summer movie season.

-Hoyt Axton was always the foremost choice for Rand Peltzer.
+Hoyt Axton was always the first choice for Rand Peltzer.
 Pat Harrington Jr. was also considered.
 Pat Hingle was said to have delivered the best screen test, but was passed on because it was feared Rand's character would take over the picture as a result of Hingle's excellent performance.